Blue Boar, York

 In 1770, the Robin Hood pub opened on the street, probably as a direct replacement for the Blue Boar, although it is not certain whether it occupied the same building.
-It became an important coaching inn, with coaches running daily to Hull and Leeds, and from 1816 also to Selby, along with less regular routes to Richmond, Barnard Castle, Howden and Bubwith.
-In Walter Scott's novel, The Heart of Midlothian, the Seven Stars pub is thought to be based on Robin Hood.
+It became an important coaching inn, with coaches running daily to Hull and Leeds, and from 1816 also to Selby, along with less frequent routes to Richmond, Barnard Castle, Howden and Bubwith.
+In Walter Scott's The Heart of Midlothian, the Seven Stars pub is thought to be based on Robin Hood.

-The front of the pub was rebuilt in 1851, including a carriage arch leading to former stables at the rear, and the pub was extended into part of 3 Castlegate.
-In about 1894, the pub was again renamed, as the Little John.
+The front of the pub was rebuilt in 1851, including a carriage arch leading to former stables at the rear, and the pub was extended into part of No. 3.
+In about 1894 the pub was renamed the Little John.
 It has since been internally rebuilt, and an extension added.
-In 1971, it was Grade II listed, along with the attached cast iron carriage gates.
+In 1971 it was Grade II listed, along with the attached cast-iron carriage gates.

-In the early 21st century, the pub was owned by Enterprise Inns and described itself as being "gay-friendly".
-It closed in 2011, but reopened the following year, returning to the Blue Boar name.
+In the early 21st century, the pub was owned by Enterprise Inns and described itself as "gay-friendly".
+It closed in 2011 but reopened the following year, returning to the Blue Boar name.
+As of June 2026 its freehold is owned by Stonegate Pub Company.